 Address – candidate's address

-Job – to which job that you have created it TalentLyft do you wish to import the candidate
+Job – to which job, that you have created in TalentLyft, you want to import the candidate

 Stage – to which stage of the hiring pipeline for the selected job you wish to import the candidate.
 If the candidate is disqualified, enter the stage in which they were disqualified.

 Disqualified – is this candidate disqualified or still active.
 Enter TRUE or FALSE.